RVignesh81204/Sigma-Demo/README.md

 # Sigma-Demo
-This is a demo class for Git and Github class
+This is a demo class for Git and Github class.